The Ultimate Guide to Buying a SUP Paddle – Length, Adjustments, Materials

 Carbon SUP paddles

-A composite combination including carbon fibers is for the serious paddler.
-Price-wise, it’s a major jump, but the added performance is worth it.
+A composite combination including carbon fiber is for the serious paddler.
+Price-wise, carbon SUP paddles are a major jump, but the added performance is worth it.
 Pure carbon is extremely stiff, and also fragile.
-Composites blends, such as carbon and aramid, are more durable and provide some forgiving flex.
-View carbon SUP paddles in our Paddling Buyer’s Guide.
+Composite blends, such as carbon and aramid, are more durable and provide some forgiving flex.

 Wooden SUP paddles